-A liver biopsy is performed as a diagnostic test.
+A liver biopsy procedure is performed as a diagnostic test.
 Comparable in complexity to a minor surgical procedure, it is used to examine a small piece of tissue from your liver for signs of damage or disease.

-Your physician might recommend a liver biopsy to help determine the extent of cirrhosis, or scarring, caused by a variety of conditions such as chronic hepatitis B or C, fatty liver disease such as non-alcoholic steatohepatitis (NASH), alcoholic liver disease, primary biliary cirrhosis, hemochromatosis and Wilson’s disease.
+Your physician might recommend a liver biopsy procedure to help determine the extent of cirrhosis, or scarring, caused by a variety of conditions such as chronic hepatitis B or C, fatty liver disease such as non-alcoholic steatohepatitis (NASH), alcoholic liver disease, primary biliary cirrhosis, hemochromatosis and Wilson’s disease.

 There are two approaches to doing a liver biopsy, percutaneous or transjugular.
 At NorthShore, our experienced interventional radiologists perform both types of procedures.

-Performed by inserting a needle into your liver by direct skin puncture.
+A percutaneous liver biopsy is performed by inserting a needle into your liver by direct skin puncture.
 Your physician will mark the site for biopsy, inject a local anesthetic to numb the area, make a small incision near the rib cage and then insert the biopsy needle to retrieve a tissue sample.
 The actual biopsy takes only a few seconds.
 Patients have the option of receiving intravenous pain medicine and sedation during the procedure.

 Transjugular Liver Biopsy